 Partnership for Access Awareness Nova Scotia (PAANS), with the assistance of the Collaborative Partnership Network (CPN), sponsors scholarships to students with disabilities who are planning to pursue further studies.
-To qualify, students must have a permanent disability, be a permanent resident of NS, be entering or returning to a Canadian postsecondary institution which is recognized by the Association of Universities and Colleges of Canada, and not be involved in the selection process nor related to any PAANS scholarship selection committee member.
-Application deadline is April 28.
+To qualify, a student must have a permanent disability, be a permanent resident of NS, be entering or returning to a Canadian post-secondary institution which is recognized by the Association of Universities and Colleges of Canada, and not be involved in the selection process nor related to any PAANS scholarship selection committee member.
+The application deadline is April 28. www.accessawareness.nsnet.org

-accessawareness.nsnet.org